ilkkamtk/hybridisovellukset/Week2/upload.md

 5. Keep server running

 ## Step 2 - Client
-1. Clone the [client](https://github.com/ilkkamtk/hybrid-upload-client-starter) as a separate project.
+1. Download the [client](https://github.com/ilkkamtk/hybrid-upload-client-starter) as Zip.
 2. Install dependencies: `npm i`
 3. Start client: `npm run dev`
 4. Open `http://localhost:5173/` in your browser (or whatever port you have configured in Vite)